-Chard vegetables come in all colors regarding stem (see picture below).
+Chard vegetables come in all colors regarding stem (see picture at the end).
 And not to forget the “baby” Swiss chard.
-Baby red Swiss chard is my absolute favorite and I’ve also used it in this sautéed Swiss chard recipe.
+Baby red Swiss chard is my absolute favorite and I’ve also used it in this nutrient-dense recipe.

-The advantage of baby Swiss chard: It’s milder in taste and you can use everything of the plant – no need to cut out center stems.
-On top of that it is quicker ready – in fact it needs just a few minutes cooking to wilt.
+The advantage of these baby veggies: They are milder in taste and you can use everything of the plant – no need to cut out center stems.
+On top of that it is quicker ready – in fact, it needs just a few minutes cooking to wilt.

-But as said, cooking a sauteed Swiss chard recipe is still a seldom exception.
-Nevertheless this flavorful recipe is worth sharing with you.
-By the way for a recipe with Swiss chard you can always use (baby) spinach if you can’t get (baby) Swiss chard in your region.Print
+But as said, cooking a meal with Swiss chard as a base, is still a seldom exception.
+Nevertheless, this flavorful recipe is worth sharing with you.
+By the way, for a recipe with chard, you can always use (baby) spinach if you can’t get (baby) Swiss chard in your region.Print

 Sauteed Swiss chard recipe